dushyant18033/GSoC2020ArduinoProposal/dushyantpanchal.md

 ## Do you have any other commitments during the GSoC period?

-_I will be having end semester examinations for a week or two during the community bonding period.
+_I will be having end semester examinations for a week or two sometime in June/July as the college had to be closed due to CoronaVirus circumstances.
 But I commit to cover up the back log that might happen during this time by working for longer hours after my examination is over.
 Rest of the time I will be fully committed._